MJOLNIRPackage/MJOLNIR/docs/Tutorials/Instrument/instrument.rst

    fig.savefig('figure0.png',format='png')

 The instrument is simply initialized without any objects.
 Then the detector and analyser are created and joined in the wedge object.
-The wedge is then appended to the instrument wich automatically adds it to it instrument description.
+The wedge is then appended to the instrument which automatically adds it to it instrument description.
 Another way of achieving the same result is to first create the wedge containing the detector and analyser, add the two to the wedge and then initialize the instrument with the wedge as argument.
-In any case, the instrument is plotted througth the plot method and the resulting image is shown below
+In any case, the instrument is plotted throughout the plot method and the resulting image is shown below
  .. figure:: SimpleInstrument.png
   :width: 50%
   :align: center